bepoooe/codealpha_Calculator/README.md

 # Calculator

-A modern, feature-rich scientific calculator built with HTML, CSS, and JavaScript for **Pinnacle Labs Internship**.
+A modern, feature-rich scientific calculator built with HTML, CSS, and JavaScript.

 ## 🚀 Features